 This diet still allowed her to eat carbohydrates and have a more balanced diet.
 This also helped her retain energy to lead a busy work and family life, whilst getting in a little bit of exercise.

 2- Eat Lean Protein

-The chicken and fish in her diet has been hugely beneficial, as it has strengthened her muscles (without bulking) and thereby increase her metabolism.
+The chicken and fish in her diet have been hugely beneficial, as it has strengthened her muscles (without bulking) and thereby increase her metabolism.
 The faster metabolic rate will help her body continually burn more fat than it had previously.
 Furthermore, it needs a degree of exercise to use and develop the muscles.

 Exercise is not excessive, it is only one to two times a week.
 Over other weeks we have a group session where I take a small class through a circuit.
-If she is not circuit training, she will make a fortnightly trip to the gym for cardio work-out and include some floor exercises for toning.
+If she is not doing circuit training, she will make a fortnightly trip to the gym for cardio work-out and include some floor exercises for toning.
 However, the main achievement is that she has decided to take up badminton a sport that she played when she was younger.
-Prior to this, she had many classes in yoga, palates and much more, but gave up as she was only doing it to lose weight.
+Prior to this, she had many classes in yoga, pilates and much more, but gave up as she was only doing it to lose weight.
 Whereas, taking up a sport you like will make you far more likely to keep at it.

-The key to successfully maintaining close to your ideal weight, is finding a sustainable regime that you can maintain in the long-run.
+The key to successfully maintaining close to your ideal weight is finding a sustainable regime that you can maintain in the long run.
 Don’t overdo the dieting or the exercise, just get a happy medium.